How to Install Underfloor Heating

 Step 5

-Once you’re sure of your layout, it is now time to start fitting the underfloor heating.
+Once you’re sure of your layout, it's time to start fitting the underfloor heating.
 Some important things to remember are that the cables can’t touch, they can’t cross, and you can’t cut the cable, so you need to make sure you get a cable that fits the room.

 Step 6

-The next step involves opening up the heating mat and begin laying it, starting at the point where the controller is going to be.
+The next step involves opening up the heating mat and beginning to lay it, starting at the point where the controller is going to be.

 Step 7